krystal/code-tasks/pricing-form.md

 ## Submitting your test

-Push your code into a private repository on GitHub, and invite @js1300 with read access.
+Push your code into a private repository on GitHub, and invite @adamcooke and @js1300 with read access.
 Please make sure you include a clear readme with instructions on how to run your application locally.

 Also feel free to include any difficulties or challenges you faced while building out the application.